2. MEMBERSHIP REQUIREMENTS

 The Board shall establish a procedure for inspecting Club's grounds from time to time to ensure that the grade attained by that ground is maintained.

-2.6 The FA shall determine a time scale whereby all Clubs in membership must attain the grade provided for in the Criteria Document.
-The grade applicable for each Club for the commencement of a Playing Season shall be that existing at the previous 1st April, such grading to be ascertained by an inspection carried out on or before 1st April or as soon as practicable thereafter.
+2.6 The Competition and the FA shall determine a time scale whereby all Clubs in membership must attain the grade provided for in the Criteria Document.
+The grade applicable for each Club for the commencement of a Playing Season shall be that existing at the previous 31st March, such grading to be ascertained by an inspection carried out on or before 31st March or as soon as practicable thereafter.
 Any Club not maintaining the grade set for the Competition may be relegated at the end of the Playing Season to a step determined by The FA.

 Transfer of Membership – Transfer as a Going Concern